norulshahlam/spring-boot-kafka-tutorials/README.md

 <details>
 <summary><b>Replication Factor & In-Sync Replicas</b></summary>

 `Replication-factor` is the total number of copies of the data stored in an Apache Kafka cluster.
+Replication factor 1 means each record lives on one broker only.

 `min. insync. replicas` is the minimum number of copies of the data that you are willing to have online at any time to continue running and accepting new incoming messages.

+Example 1.
+Replication factor 3. min.insync.replicas 2.
+2 copies must be in sync to accept writes.
+1 broker can afford fail.
 </details><br>

 `Consumer groups`